Piabucus melanostoma: Description

-Sexual Dimorphism
+Sexual dimorphism

 All three species of Piabucus develop hooks and lappets (fleshy extensions) on the first few rays of the anal fin, but further sexual dimorphism specifically in P. melanostoma is unknown.

 Taxonomy

 Piabucus melanostoma has largely retained its baisonym, which was prescribed by Argentine natural historian Eduardo Ladislao Holmberg in 1891.
 The genus Piabucus was referred to as Piabuca at the time, but otherwise it has remained the same.

 Research using DNA barcoding has discovered that P. melanostoma is made up of two distinct lineages, though they are not different species.
 The lineages are partially the result of the restricted population flow presented by a wide range combined with a low dispersion capacity - that is, isolated groups far apart from each other, with very little way to come in contact.
-The two lineages have different rivers of origin; the first is from the Paraguay, Bento Gomes and Cuiabá Rivers, and the second is from the Bento Gomes and Cuiabá Rivers only.
+The two lineages have different rivers of origin; the first is from the Paraguay, Bento Gomes and Cuiabá rivers, and the second is from the Bento Gomes and Cuiabá rivers only.
 Genetic flow between populations is aided by wetland flood cycles, which offer temporary transportation for relevant species.

 Etymology

 The genus name "piabucus" is a Latinization of the Brazilian Portuguese word "piaba", which is and was used to refer to various small characiform fishes.
-"Melano-" means "black" (consider the word "melanin"), and "stoma" is a Greek word that means "mouth" or "opening", in reference to the black lower lip and chin that P. melanostoma sports.
+"Melano-" means "black" (as in the word "melanin"), and "stoma" is a Greek word that means "mouth" or "opening", in reference to the black lower lip and chin that P. melanostoma sports.

 Modern scientists more often use melanostoma for the specific epithet, but the species is also easily found under the name melanostomus.
 This is because taxonomic convention dictates that the species name match the genus name in terms of linguistic gender, and "piabucus" is considered male, while "melanostoma" is considered female; "melanostomus" is considered male, and therefore matches the genus name.

 Locals around the Rio Manso Reservoir sometimes use the common name "sardinha-de-gato", which means "cat sardine", for P. melanostoma.
 Argentinians sometimes refer to it as "mojarra de boca negra", which means "blackmouth minnow".